mattilaa/nvim-cpp-lua-config/README.md

 Note: It should work out of the box on first launch, if all depedencies (such as FZF) are installed to the system.
 Confirmed to work on MacOS, Linux and Windows 11 (some additional Mason plugins might not install directly).

 # Step by step guide: NeoVim Lua config for C/C++ and Rust development
 In this guide we'll make a NeoVim Lua-configuration from scratch for C/C++ and Rust development using [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager.
+Version of NeoVim used: v0.10.1

 ![alt text](https://github.com/mattilaa/nvim-lua-config/blob/main/config.png?raw=true)
 ## First steps
 ### Directory structure

-Create a directory structure under ~/.config/nvim
+Create a directory structure under ~/.config/nvim (Windows: ~\AppData\Local\nvim)
 ```bash
 .
 └── lua